Judge hits grand slam for 41st HR, Yanks rally past Royals

 A free agent at the end of the season, Judge is on pace for 66 home runs, which would top Roger Maris’ club record of 61 in 1961.
 Judge, Maris and Babe Ruth in 1928 are the only Yankees with at least 40 homers by the end of July, per MLB.com.

 Judge was lavished with “MVP!” chants throughout the night, none louder than after his slam in the eighth cemented yet another Yankees rally.
-He also had a single and finished with six RBIs.
+He also had a single and finished with six RBIs, giving him a major league-leading 89.

+He has eight homers and 19 RBIs in nine games since the All-Star break, but claims he feels no different at the plate.

 Salvador Perez followed Merrifield with a go-ahead, three-run homer in his return from the injured list for a 5-3 lead.